svecosystem/runed/sites/docs/content/functions/box.md

 	}

 	let count = $state(0);
-	// We pass count with box.with so it stays in sync const { double, increment } = useCounter( box.with(
+	// We pass count to box.with so it stays in sync const { double, increment } = useCounter( box.with(
 			() => count.value,